Ivan-SB/lib2eclipse/README.md

 * picking up the right linker script and startup code
 * do some cleanup
 But the most tedious part of importing a library is setting up include paths and importing the source code into the workspace.
-The most tedious part of updating or removing a library is removing/updating the source in the workspace.
-**These functionalities are already implemented in current code but should be extracted in a library and made easier to use.**
+**These functionalities are already implemented in current code but should be extracted in a library and made easier to use with other libraries as well**

 ## Known bugs
 ### Exclude from Build...